heartTSA/FDSA-YOLO/FDSA-YOLO/README.md

 # FDSA-YOLO

-Minimal implementation of the **Frequency-Decoupled Scale Arbitration Neck** used in the associated Journal of Remote Sensing manuscript.
+Minimal implementation of the **Frequency-Decoupled Scale Arbitration Neck** .
 The release contains only the published SCFR, PFM, and DSA path; historical architecture searches and datasets are intentionally excluded.

 ## Contents